• Skip to primary navigation

 • Set a heavy pot or frying pan over medium heat and add in the noni (oil).

-• When it is hot add in the aniana (onions) and kāriki (garlic).
-Gently sauté them until translucent.
+• When the pan is hot enough, add the aniana (onions) and kāriki (garlic).

 • Add the pātira (basil), winika (vinegar) and huka (sugar).
 Stir and simmer for a few minutes until slightly jammy.

-The consistency is up to you.
-If you want to use it for pizza, only cook it of for 10 minutes.
-If you want to use it as a thick tomato jam, cook it for 15 minutes.
+If you want to use it as a thick tomato chutney, cook it for 15 minutes.

 Video